-Central Office: PO BOX 2268, AUGUSTA, ME 04330-2268 Mail Address: PO BOX 2268, AUGUSTA, ME 04330-2268

-Established: 1972 Telephone: (207) 622-9386 Reference: Policy Area: 00 Umbrella: 94 Unit: 376 Citation: T0030A M.R.S.A., Sect.: 000005951
+Central Office: PO BOX 2268, AUGUSTA, ME 04330-2268 Mail Address: PO BOX 2268, AUGUSTA, ME 04330-2268 FAX: (207) 623-5359 Telephone: (207) 622-9386 1972 Established: Reference: Policy Area: 00 Umbrella: 94 Unit: 376 Citation: T0030A M.R.S.A., Sect.: 000005951

 The Maine Municipal Bond Bank (the Bank) was established to reduce overall long-term borrowing costs of governmental units within the State for capital improvement projects through lower interest rates and reduced processing costs of bond issues.
-The Bank is empowered to issue bonds and notes in its own name and to use the proceeds therefrom to directly purchase the bonds or notes of governmental units.
-The result is to combine a number of smaller bond issues into a single attractive package which the Maine Municipal Bond Bank then offers to the national market.
+The Bond Bank is empowered to issue bonds and notes in its own name

-The Maine Municipal Bond Bank (the Bank), established in 1972, consists of a five-member Board of Commissioners, including the Treasurer of State and the Superintendent of Financial Institutions, ex-officio, and three Commissioners appointed by the Governor, for terms of three years.
+The Maine Municipal Bond Bank (the Bank), established in 1972, consists of a five-member Board of Commissioners, including the Treasurer of State and the Superintendent of Financial Institutions, ex officio, and three Commissioners appointed by the Governor, for terms of three years.
 The Board elects one of its members as chairman and appoints an Executive Director who also serves as both secretary and treasurer.

 No State appropriations are allocated to the Maine Municipal Bond Bank's General Bond Resolution program.
 The Bank pays all costs of issuance on behalf of local governmental units using the Bank's General Bond Resolution, except for local bond counsel, a pro-rated share of underwriters' sales commission and any negative arbitrage on the moral obligation reserve fund.
-Operating expenses are covered by the bond premiums and income from investment of reserve and operating funds.
+Operating expenses are covered by the bond refunding savings, grant administrative fees and income from investment of operating funds.

-The Bank does not receive any appropriations from the State to operate these programs but does receive administrative and/or loan servicing fees from participating eligible borrowers.
+The Bank does not receive any appropriations from the State to operate these Programs but does receive administrative and/or loan servicing fees from participating eligible borrowers.

-In October of 2012, bonds were issued in the General Tax-Exempt Resolution totaling \$28,590,000 that assisted 28 governmental units finance their capital projects and, in December, 2012, advance refunded prior bond issues totaling \$41,975,000 that provided future debt service savings totaling \$2,371,930 to underlying borrowers.
-In May of 2013, bonds were issued in the amount of \$15,905,000 that assisted 16 governmental units finance their capital projects.
+In October of 2014, bonds were issued in the General Tax-Exempt Resolution totaling \$17,455,000 that assisted 8 governmental units finance their capital projects.
+Refunding bonds were also issued in the October 2014 in the amount of \$92,295,000 which produced savings of \$6,988,214.
+These savings were passed down to the local borrowers as interest credits on their outstanding bonds we refinanced for them at no additional costs.
+In May of 2015, bonds were issued in the amount of \$14,325,000 that assisted 14 governmental units finance their capital projects.
+Refunding bonds were also issued during May of 2015 in the amount of \$27,055,000 which produced \$1,500,000 saving which was also passed to the borrowers.
 All issues were rated AA+/Aa2 by Standard & Poor's and Moody's Ratings, respectively.